 Right now, SBA 7a loans are set at the interest rates found on the chart below:

 In addition to prepayment penalties, the SBA charges borrowers a guarantee fee.
-This varies depends on the exact size of a loan:
+This varies depending on the exact size of a loan:

-Borrowers will also be required to pay an annual service fee of 0.52% of the loan amount.
+Borrowers are also required to pay an annual service fee of 0.52% of the loan amount.

 SBA Certified and Preferred Lenders

 While most SBA loans are offered by lenders that are simply approved by the Small Business Administration, some lenders have also been certified by the SBA Certified Lender Program.
 This cuts down on paperwork and allows most Certified Lender loans to be approved in three business days.
 Another SBA program, the Preferred Lender Program, allows lenders to make a loan decision without approval from the SBA.
 In many cases, a potential borrower can be approved for an SBA loan from a Preferred Lender in as little as 24 hours.

 Other SBA Loan Programs